jomz/radiant-wym-editor-filter-extension/README.markdown

 - Move javascript into extension folder.
 - Updated editor & dialogs CSS to better fit into Radiant.
 - Auto-growing the editor when content gets longer than it can show.
-- Preview button uses radiant-preview-extension if installed.
+- Preview button uses [Page Preview](http://github.com/tricycle/radiant-page-preview-extension/tree/master) if installed.

 ### 0.3.4